Talfourd Road, Peckham, SE15

 Denmark Hill Station - 0.54m

-The Bellenden area has got it going on.
-For coffee, croissants, books, antiques, flowers and dry cleaning services, go no further than Bellenden Road (a 3 minute walk) where you will also find a number of good, local eateries.
-Neighbours include artists, painters and even an Oscar winner!
+For coffee, croissants, books, antiques, flowers and dry cleaning services, go no further than Bellenden Village (a 3 minute walk).
+We love Petitou, The Victoria Inn, Ganapati and The Begging Bowl.
 The South London Gallery Cafe is great for impressing visitors with!
 Rye Lane is tantalisingly close for any amount of culture.
-We love the Bussey Building for its rooftop bars and cinema!
+The Bussey Building has some fab rooftop bars and even a cinema!
 The highly considered Villa Nursery is as close - now that's an easy morning drop off!
 The area has easy access to Peckham Rye (zone 2 and a brisk 5 minute walk) and Denmark Hill stations (also zone 2 and about a 12 minute walk away) for services to London Bridge, Victoria and Blackfriars.
 The London Overground whizzes you to Clapham, Shoreditch and Canada Water for the Jubilee Line.
 A whole variety of buses run into town along Peckham Road, just five minutes away.
-There are plenty of nearby pubs and eateries to enjoy - we love the Victoria Inn for pints, vino and nosh.
-Ganapti and The Begging Bowl are similarly popular haunts.
 The wide open green spaces of Peckham Rye Park are also within easy reach.
 Even closer is the very lovely Warwick Gardens.
 It's a fine spot for a read of the papers.

 Peckham Rye is the site, in the 1760s, of artist and poet William Blake’s visions.
 Today this beautiful, big green triangle between East Dulwich, Peckham and Nunhead is composed of a newly restored Victorian park and the original and historic Common.